 - The goal is for participants to better understand and relate to riparian and watershed processes, the benefits that healthy riparian areas provide, and the tools that can be employed to prevent and/or resolve degradation and improve water quality.

-- The first portion of the training will be in a classroom setting.
-The second portion will be spent outdoors, where the individuals will get a first-hand experience evaluating riparian areas.
+- The first portion of the training is in a classroom setting.
+The second portion is spent outdoors, where the individuals get a first-hand experience evaluating riparian areas.

-- Monitors will be required to go through a Riparian Assessment Training that will prepare the monitors to point out the variety, succession and function of riparian vegetation that protects creek banks, stabilizes channels, reduces erosion, and dissipates the energy of floodwaters.
+- Monitors are required to go through a Riparian Assessment Training that prepares the monitors to point out the variety, succession and function of riparian vegetation that protects creek banks, stabilizes channels, reduces erosion, and dissipates the energy of floodwaters.